-If the keyword stop appears in a .measure line, the analysis will be paused when all measurements are complete.
-Thus if the deck contains several .measure lines and stop is given in at least one, the analysis will pause when all of the measurements are complete, not just the one containing stop.
+If the keyword stop appears in a measure command or .measure line, the analysis will be paused when all measurements are complete.
+Thus if the run performs several wmeasurements and stop is given in at least one, the analysis will pause when all of the measurements are complete, not just the one containing stop.
 The analysis can then be resumed with the resume command, or reset with the reset command.